cyber-collab/cinema-app/README.md

 # Start docker #

 1. Please, clone from .env.example to .env and setup settings for database
-2. Run `composer install` for install dependencies for this project
+2. Run `composer install` for install dependencies for this project.
+3. For init database please run docker-compose up -d and by address [localhost:8081](http://localhost:8081/index.php?route=/database/import&db=database), going to phpmyadmin and import database.

 # How to using this functionality #